As you build your flow library you may look for ways to keep your work organized and easily accessible.

 2. Updating Editing URL

-In order to load your flow in the correct location when you'd like to modify the flow in the Chrome Editor, you'll need to update the Editing URL.
+In order to load your flow in the correct location when you'd like to modify the flow in the Appcues Builder, you'll need to update the Build URL.
 There are two ways to achieve this: within the Chrome Editor, or within the Settings page for the flow.

-Once the editor has loaded your flow, you can easily update it to the new URL by selecting the pencil icon (Edit flow details) in the editor bar.
+Once the editor has loaded your flow, you can easily update it to the new URL by selecting the 'pencil' icon (Flow details) in the editor bar.

 On the Settings Page:

 You can easily update the editing starting page within the flow Settings page as well.